jasonjac2/OneMoreWiki/Reference-Commands.md

 OneMore keeps track of footnotes and will automatically reorder them to keep them numbered sequentially from the top of the page.
 If you delete a footnote, it again will renumber the remaining footnotes so there are no gaps.
 Pretty slick, huh?

+## Replace URLs with Web Page Titles
+Automatically replaces all or selected hyperlinked URLs with the &lt;title> specified on the associated Web pages.
+This only affects URLs for which the displayed text is the same as the link address, meaning if you've already customized the displayed text, OneMore will not alter your changes.

+For example, given this URL on a OneNote page: [https://github.com/](https://github.com/)

+it would be replaced with its hyperlinked title: [GitHub](https://github.com)